turboflli/angule-IKRPG/README.md

 In menu is possible to add initiative and save and load files in json format.

 ``
-To add a new file is recommended delete the existing sheet, but probably it will update the sheet, If you will add a new, don't delete the existing, if you want you could update it, The site will NOT add a new sheet if no one exist!
+If you will add a new sheet by the tab new, don't delete the existing, if you want you could update it, The site will NOT add a new sheet if no one exist by tab new, only by importing ``
-``

 ### lives